-An excel sheet template has been provided for the purpose of internal survey (2019) on parameters of technologies.
+An Excel sheet template has been provided for an internal survey (2019) on the parameters of technologies.
 Efficiency and cost data dependent on size (power, area, insulation quality, etc.) have been collected for a given technology.
 Regarding the completion of the survey, different approaches were assumed, taking into consideration national contexts.
-In addition, data provided were strictly dependent on the field of expertise of the consortium members (countries).
+In addition, the data provided were strictly dependent on the field of expertise of the consortium members (countries).
 In some cases, only a few technologies have been covered.
 Several technologies have been covered only by data from one country.
-Results depend also on application potential and experience with the technologies in given countries.
+Results also depend on application potential and experience with the technologies in given countries.